 I hope this gives you a better understanding of what we’re all about.
 If you have questions or want to talk further, my inbox is open!

 Recruiting passive candidates is an ongoing process that demands constant engagement and care.
 It means investing in passive candidate sourcing techniques on a regular basis and not just when you have an active job opening.
 Building relationships in person and online will take time.
 Curating your online presence will take some hard work and dedication, and paying for ads can also help.
 When the time comes to hire someone new, this will all be worth it.

-We have built our reputation by providing a personal, flexible, and consultative approach with our clients and candidates.
-Our focus is on providing you with a culture fit and qualified candidate quickly.
+We have built our reputation by providing a personal, flexible, and consultative approach to our clients and candidates.
+We focus on quickly providing you with a culture fit and qualified candidate.